 This section states the Fund's investment objective and describes certain strategies and policies that the Fund may utilize in pursuit of its investment objective.
 This section also provides additional information about the principal risks associated with investing in the Fund.

 1. INVESTMENT OBJECTIVE

-The VanEck VIP Global Gold Fund seeks long-term capital appreciation by investing in common stocks of gold-mining companies.
-The Fund may take current income into consideration when choosing investments.
+The VanEck VIP Global Resources Fund seeks long-term capital appreciation by investing primarily in global resource securities.
+Income is a secondary consideration.